grpc/grpc-swift/Sources/protoc-gen-grpc-swift/Docs.docc/spm-plugin.md

 source directory.
 You should also commit these files to your git repository since the generated types are now generated on demand.

 > Note: imports on your `.proto` files will have to include the relative path from the target source to the `.proto` file you wish to import.
+> Files **must** be contained within the target source directory.

 ### Adding the plugin to your manifest